Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 );
 ```
 1. the previous endpoint has been setup so after we get the filestatus updated event, we update the content location.
-2. to delete the file, you only need to call `curl http://localhost:5000/download`
+2. to download the file, you only need to call `curl http://localhost:5000/download`

 ## Delete recording
-1. insert the following code snippets above `app.Run()`
 ```c#
 app.MapGet("/delete", () =>
     {
         Console.WriteLine("delete recording endpoint");
         var callRecording = client.GetCallRecording();
         callRecording.Delete(new Uri(deleteLocation));
         return Results.Ok();